-I don’t want to throw them away, nor actually, I can’t because knowledge, skills, and experience remain in me.
+I don’t want to throw them away, nor actually, I can’t, because knowledge, skills, and experience remain in me.

-Although I’m not sure how I can fit Swift/iOS in these circles well, Swift should relate to all of them.
+Although I’m not sure how I can fit Swift/iOS in these new circles well, Swift should relate to all of them.
 It has functional features, it can be used for system programming (though it’s not popular at the moment), and iOS app architecture patterns are largely inspired by the web frontend JS world.
 Going into these areas doesn’t mean I will lose Swift knowledge and experience.
 Learning other fields will definitely be beneficial for me, even for writing and understanding Swift.

 Too many areas?